Pearl (Janis Joplin album): Reissues

-In 1993 Columbia reissued the album on 24kt gold CD as part of their MasterSound series, this edition was remastered by Vic Anesini using the Super Bit Mapping process.
-In 1999 it was remastered again for the Box Of Pearls box set, this version was also mastered by Vic Anesini, it included four previously unreleased live recordings from the Festival Express Tour, recorded on July 4, 1970, as bonus tracks; it was also released as a standalone release.
+In 1993 Columbia reissued the album on 24kt gold CD as part of their MasterSound series; this edition was remastered by Vic Anesini using the Super Bit Mapping process.
+In 1999 it was remastered again for the Box Of Pearls box set; this version was also mastered by Vic Anesini.
+It included four previously unreleased live recordings from the Festival Express Tour, recorded on July 4, 1970, as bonus tracks; it was also released as a standalone release.

 A two-disc Legacy Edition was released on June 14, 2005, with six bonus tracks including a birthday message to John Lennon of "Happy Trails," and a reunion of the Full Tilt Boogie Band in an instrumental tribute to Joplin.
 The second disc included an expanded set from the Festival Express Tour, recorded between June 28 and July 4, 1970.
 The album was again reissued again in 2012 as The Pearl Sessions.
-It contains the original album, six mono mixes, two live tracks and alternate takes of the songs that constituted the Pearl vinyl album when Columbia Records released it in 1971.
-Recordings of Joplin and Paul Rothchild talking between takes give the listener insight into their creative musical process.
-In 2016 Mobile Fidelity Sound Lab released the album on SACD and double 45 RPM vinyl, the SACD was mastered by Rob LoVerde while the vinyl was cut by Kreig Wunderlich assisted by LoVerde.
+It contains the original album, six mono mixes, two live tracks and alternate takes of the songs that constituted the Pearl album when Columbia Records released it in 1971.
+Recordings of Joplin and Paul Rothchild talking between takes give the listener insight into their creative process.

+In 2016 Mobile Fidelity Sound Lab released the album on SACD and double 45 RPM vinyl; the SACD was mastered by Rob LoVerde, while the vinyl was cut by Kreig Wunderlich assisted by LoVerde.